scottjzou/tts_data_prep/README.md

             ├───audio.vtt
             └───files.txt
          ```
-      - a files.txt must be present so that the generator can parse files correctly
+      - a 'files.txt' must be present so that the generator can parse files correctly
-      - 'files.txt' should follow the following format:
+      - the 'files.txt' should follow the following format:

         ```
         filename,subtitle,trim_min_begin,trim_min_end